jxnblk/blog/src/posts/themeability.md

 If you look at modern web UI development, it's easy to see the large amount of duplicative efforts across different organizations.
 While projects like Bootstrap and Material Design have seen a non-negligible amount of adoption, I'm very curious as to why we, as an industry, haven't wholesale adopted off-the-shelf solutions for UI components yet.
-It *seems like* it's only a matter of time before we see a major shift towards commodification of the work we do today, but I'm skeptical that that will ever happen.
+It can *seem like* it's only a matter of time before we see a major shift towards commodification of the work we do today, but I'm skeptical that that will ever happen.
 Sometimes it feels like we, as web developers, are the [Linotype operators][linotype] of the 21st century.